 A household name, the one-litre Polo models are great for young drivers, with group 1 insurance banding ensuring the lowest possible premiums.
 The new model has a 25% bigger boot – an impressive 351 litres – so there’s plenty of room for camping gear for a weekend away.
 To keep parents happy, the Polo has a NCAP safety rating of 96% in the adult occupancy category.

 With its five-year warranty, practical interior space and low running costs, the i10 offers the complete package.
 It boasts plenty of kit as standard, including body-coloured door handles and mirrors, air conditioning, cruise control, Bluetooth and DAB radio on mid-spec SE models.
-Plus, it’s efficient engine range means it’s cheap to run, tax and insure, with insurance banding as low as group 6.
+Plus, it’s efficient engine range means it’s cheap to run, has cheap road tax and is cheap insure, with insurance banding as low as group 6.